Murder Appeal Reviewed After Discovery of Secret Witness Payment

 Oral arguments on his appeal will begin Wednesday in the U.S. Court of Appeals for the Sixth Circuit at the University of Memphis Law School.

 A centerpiece to the arguments will be a piece of evidence, a statement from the state’s key witness in the matter, Angela Jackson.
-During the trial Jackson repeatedly testified that she did not receive a reward or “one red cent” for her testimony, which linked Thomas to the crime.
+During the original trial, overseen by the U.S. Attorney's office, Jackson repeatedly testified that she did not receive a reward or “one red cent” for her testimony, which linked Thomas to the crime.

 However, after the Tennessee Supreme Court ruling in 2011, Thomas’ attorneys discovered “by happenstance” that law enforcement agents secretly paid $750 to Jackson for her statement.

 Shelby County District Attorney General Amy Weirich was the lead prosecutor on the case.
 She did not disclose the fact that Jackson had been paid to Thomas’ attorneys or to jury members during the trial.
 It is not known whether or not Weirich knew about the payment.
+The payment was made while the case was still in the hands of the U.S. Attorney's office, according to a source in Weirich's office.

 Questions to be heard Wednesday will include whether or not the outcome of the trial would have been different with the knowledge of the $750 payment.
 Was Jackson’s testimony false and if it was, did it affect the trial outcome?
 Did Weirich break evidence laws by not disclosing the payment to defense attorneys and the jury?